AlexisR1990/Alexis-Tolliver-Portfolio/Project1/RealEstate.md

 > To find out which variable is significant we must do individual beta tests.
 <img width="554" alt="Screenshot 2024-08-01 at 10 28 26 AM" src="https://github.com/user-attachments/assets/8fcf49d1-a774-41b1-8438-695d9a58d577">

-> According to the indivual beta tests we can confidently say we must accept the null hypothesis for sqft_living concluding that it is not significant at a 5% level of significant due to its p-value.
+> According to the indivual beta tests we can confidently say we must accept the null hypothesis for living area concluding that it is not significant at a 5% level of significant due to its p-value.

-> Yet we must reject the null hypothesis and accept the alternative hypothesis for all other variables, sqft_above, age, bathrooms, view1, and view2 and conclude that they are all signficant at a 5% level of significane due to its p-value.
+> Yet we must reject the null hypothesis and accept the alternative hypothesis for all other variables, upper-level area, age, bathrooms, view1, and view2 and conclude that they are all signficant at a 5% level of significane due to its p-value.

 > Here is where I obtained the fitted values as well as the residuals.

 <img width="688" alt="Screenshot 2024-08-01 at 9 49 31 AM" src="https://github.com/user-attachments/assets/48823301-b57d-402c-b77d-585223ec1c18">

-> This is a sample view of the fitted value results
+> This is a sample view of the fitted values results

 <img width="674" alt="Screenshot 2024-08-01 at 9 49 49 AM" src="https://github.com/user-attachments/assets/4e4c3197-be95-45b5-a308-b51822b14e49">